hanried/habitat-suitability/habitat-suitabilty-written-analysis.md

 ### 2. Comparing the predicted average annual precipitation (mm) from 2076-2080 in the Sheyenne National Grasslands for RCP values of 4.5 and 8.5:
 <img
     src="/habitat-suitability-notebooks/habitat-suitability-plots-images/sng_bound_ave_ann_precip_rcp45_2076_2080_reproj_match_plot.png"
-    alt="A plot of the Sheyenne National Grasslands on latitude and longitude axes.
-The grassland is a blue plot on a whitebackground." width="100%">
+    alt="A plot of the boundaries of the Sheyenne National Grasslands on latitude and longitude axes is overlaid on top of a plot of the predicted average annual precipitation (mm) from 2076-2080 for the Sheyenne grasslands and surrounding areas for an emssisions scenario of RCP 4.5." width="100%">
 <img
-    src="/habitat-suitability-notebooks/habitat-suitability-plots-images/sng_bound_ave_ann_precip_rcp85_2076_2080_reproj_match_plot.png"
+    src="/habitat-suitability-notebooks/habitat-suitability-plots-images/sng_bound_ave_ann_precip_rcp45_2076_2080_reproj_match_plot.png"
-    alt="A plot of the Sheyenne National Grasslands on latitude and longitude axes.
-The grassland is a blue plot on a whitebackground." width="100%">
+    alt=""A plot of the boundaries of the Sheyenne National Grasslands on latitude and longitude axes is overlaid on top of a plot of the predicted average annual precipitation (mm) from 2076-2080 for the Sheyenne grasslands and surrounding areas for an emssisions scenario of RCP 8.5." width="100%">

 ## **Citations**